-David O’Mahony QC - David O’Mahony is a private barrister specialising in international disputes, specifically offshore sanctions.
+David O’Mahony - David O’Mahony is a private barrister specialising in international disputes, specifically offshore sanctions.
 He is a former representative of the UK government in the European Court of Human Rights.
 He is also the Chairman of the Catholic Union and will use his experience to discuss the legal and humanitarian issues around making ethical decisions.

 Brigadier Nicholas C. Perry DSO MBE - Brigadier Perry is an Old Amplefordian (E91) and now serves as Commander of the 16 Air Assault Brigade.
 He is a former military advisor to David Cameron.
 Awarded an MBE in Operational Honours in September 2011, he will use his military experience to highlight the difficulties of making pressurized ethical decisions in conflict situations.